-Happy 2018!
-It's a brand new year and that means thinking about the positive steps you can make to ensure you do even better in the new year than the last.
+Happy 2020!
+It's a brand new year and that means thinking about the positive steps you can make to ensure you do even better this year than the last.

-If you're looking to improve your grades, study technique or learning style and you can manage just five of these, you’ll be taking a massive step towards great exam results.
+If you're looking to improve your grades, study technique or learning style and you can manage just five of these resolutions, you’ll be taking a massive step towards great exam results.

 1. Commit to improve

 Everyone can get better at everything.
 Believe in your ability to improve.
 Small changes build up to make big differences when it comes to your grades.
-Start those changes now.
+Start those changes now by joining our Grow your Grades community and charting your progress towards improvement.

 2. Get organised (and stay organised)